-This course is the study of cosmetic products, massage, skin care, and hair removal, as well as identifying the structure and function of various systems of the body.
-Topics include massage, skin analysis, skin structure. disease and disorder, light therapy, facials, facial cosmetics, anatomy, and hair removal.
-Upon completion, the student should be able to state procedures for analysis. light therapy, facials, hair removal, and identify the structures, functions and disorders of the skin.
+COS 131 ESTHETICS (3T) 3 credits COREQUISITE: COS 132 or Permission of instructor sage, skin care, and hair removal, as well as identifying the structure and function of various systems of the body.
+Topics include massage, skin analysis, skin structure, disease and disorder, light therapy, facials, facial cosmetics, anatomy, and hair removal.
+Upon completion, the student should be able to state procedures for analysis, light therapy, facials, hair removal, and identify the structures, functions and disorders of the skin.